-The sudden arrival of COVID-19 has impacted all of our workflows and individuals and businesses have been forced to adapt practically overnight.
+The arrival of COVID-19 impacted all of our workflows as individuals and businesses were forced to adapt to a contactless business practically overnight.

 What Does Contactless Mean?